onelogin/onelogin-python-aws-assume-role/README.md

  * aws_role_name AWS role name to select
  * profiles Contains a list of profile->account id, and optionally role name mappings.
 If this attribute is populated `aws_account_id`, `aws_role_name` and `aws_region` will be set based on the `profile` provided when running the script.

 **Note**: The values provided on the command line will take precedence over the values defined on this file and, values defined at the _global_ scope in the file, will take precedence over values defined at the `profiles` level.
-IN addition, each attribute is treating individually, so be aware that this may lead to somewhat strange behaviour when overriding a subset of parameters, when others are defined at a _lower level_ and not overriden.
+IN addition, each attribute is treating individually, so be aware that this may lead to somewhat strange behaviour when overriding a subset of parameters, when others are defined at a _lower level_ and not overridden.
 For example, if you had a `onelogin.aws.json` config file as follows:

 ```json
 {